one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 ![Export 3](/img/ai/one_ai_plugin/getting_started/export_3.png)

 If you need more information about the export options, you can look into this [guide](/docs/one-ai/getting-started/training-and-export#exporting-a-trained-model).
+When exporting as a C++-project, have a look at the [documentation](/docs/one-ai/getting-started/documentation-cpp-api).

 ## 11. Using your model in OneWare Studio